 Although we focus primarily on the use of wood in our work, CZ Woodworking also incorporates materials other than solid wood into our workshop.
 We work with metalworkers, glass companies, designers and artisans alike to bring various materials together to create custom pieces.
 Examples of additional materials we use are wrought iron, steel, glass, stone and more.
 By combining various mediums together, we are able to achieve the specific look that fits your needs best.
 Please contact us directly to inquire further.

 As the final stage of any project, the finish will define your piece for years to come.
 Whether you choose to leave the material unfinished, stained, painted, or rubbed with oils, there are many options to choose from when it comes to finishing.
 A finish is meant to protect the wood from water damage, dirt, stains, etc., so the benefits are obvious.
-At CZ Woodworking we will finish the material to your exact needs and determine what will work best for your specific piece.
 A piece that will endure everyday use, such as a countertop or tabletop, would need a more durable finish than a display shelf.
 An exterior table, if not made from a naturally weatherproof material, would have to be finished with moisture resistant materials to endure the outdoor elements such as rain and snow.
 Some materials – such as repurposed barn woods – would be better left unfinished in order to maintain the naturally aged look that defines it.

 Danish OilDanish Oil is an oil-based finish that soaks deep into wood pores to provide protection from the inside out.
 Generally made from a unique blend of penetrating oil and varnish that stains, seals and protects all at the same time, it enhances the natural look and feel of the wood, and creates the rich, warm glow.
 This finish is ideal for furniture, trim, molding or any other bare wood interior surface that calls for an accentuated look.